11 x 14" In Good Company print

 -$15 of every print sold will be donated to the ACEER Foundation and designated for the fight against the proposed highway corridor threatening the survival of the Maijuna Indigenous Community and the vastly biodiverse rainforest where the Maijuna sustainably live off the land.
 For wholesale prints, there will be a $5 donation per print.

--one native tree planted in a National Forest through the National Forest Foundation with purchase
+-one native tree planted in a National Forest through the National Forest Foundation with purchase.
+Learn more about my One Tree Planted initiative here.

 -ships with numbered & signed Certificate of Authenticity